Ungdomshuset: Folkets Hus

+Ungdomshuset

-In 1982 Folkets Hus was assigned to a group of young people—the original founders of Ungdomshuset—although the municipality of Copenhagen still owned the building.
+In 1982, Folkets Hus was assigned to a group of young people—the original founders of Ungdomshuset—although the municipality of Copenhagen still owned the building.
 It was at this time that the building was given its current name: Ungdomshuset.
-Nick Cave, Einstürzende Neubauten and Björk played there.
+It hosted musicians like Nick Cave and Björk in its early years.

 In January 1996, Ungdomshuset was ravaged by a fire and found to be plagued by fungus and rot.
 The municipality of Copenhagen decided to close the house, claiming that it would be too expensive to repair the damages and renovate the building.
 The activists of the house decided to fix the damages themselves and on 1 March of the next year, their work was approved by the fire prevention department.

-In 1999 the building was put on sale to the highest bidder by the municipality following controversy on the renovation of the building and a refusal from the inhabitants to pay the rent agreed upon in the original contract.
+In 1999 the building was put on sale by the municipality.
 This prodded the users of the building to post a large banner on the facade with the message: "For sale along with 500 autonome, stone throwing, violent psychopaths from hell.".
 Despite this ominous warning, a company called Human A/S bought the building in December 2000 (although ownership did not actually change hands until 2001), after which Human A/S was sold to the independent Christian sect "Faderhuset".
 However, the squatters refused to leave the house.
 Until 1 March 2007 the young squatters used the house as if the change of ownership had not happened and the new owners were not allowed inside at any time.

 Ungdomshuset received more than 500 visitors a week.